 Oxford, 'the city of dreaming spires', home to one of the most prestigious universities in the world, is also one of the most multi-cultural cities in the UK.
 About a third of the population of 152,000 were born abroad.
 Oxford's cultural diversity is expressed by the many different religions which are represented in this ancient city who all have their places of worship.

 Oxford has got a vibrant Muslim community.
 About 10,000 Muslims live in Oxford, the majority of whom are of Pakistani origin, but you'll find Muslims from virtually any Islamic country in the world studying or working here.
-There are four mosques and three prayer rooms, one in each university and the third in the Oxford Centre for Islamic Studies on George St. This will be replaced by the beautiful mosque which is part of the newly built centre on Marston Rd on its completion.
+There are six mosques and two prayer rooms, one in each university.

 Muslims in the community